MicrosoftDocs/azure-stack-docs/AKS-Hybrid/kubernetes-monitor-metrics.md

 ## Metrics

 ### Platform Metrics

 The following table lists the platform metrics supported for AKS Arc.
-In order to view these basic platform metrics, you may install the observability extension on your Kubernetes cluster and wait a few minutes to start automatic metrics ingestion.
-Follow each link for a detailed list of the metrics for each particular type.
+To view these basic platform metrics, you can install the observability extension on your Kubernetes cluster and wait a few minutes to start the automatic metrics ingestion.
+Follow each link for a detailed list of the metrics for each particular type:

 | Metric type           | Resource provider/type namespace                       |
 |-----------------------|--------------------------------------------------------|